rdf-ext/rdf-ext/CONTRIBUTING.md

 Standard is also configured as `lint` script in every `package.json` file.
 So you can use `npm run lint` beside `standard` to check the style.

+## Pull Requests

+All developers, also members of the organization, must use forks and pull request to submit contributions.

 ## Branches

 Gitflow is used to manage branches and versions.